 Children who grow up on balance bikes usually are quicker to switch to pedal bikes.
 Many will already do the switch at three years, versus 5 or 6 years of age using training wheels.
 Because they know how to balance, these kids are also confident and won’t be looking for the security of extra wheels to stabilize them.

 Even the best balance bikes sometimes get bad reviews for one simple reason: the parents choose a bike that is wrong for their child.
-There are many child-oriented factors that you need to consider when getting a balance bike:
+There are many child-oriented factors that you need to consider when getting a balance bike.
+That being said, there are also many other factors which you need to consider before getting a balance bike, things which affect both you and the child.
+Let’s talk about all of the main considerations you need to make before deciding on a balance bike.

 Also Read Our “What Size Bike Does Your Child Need?”
 Guide.